Weather: Rain, winds batter Auckland, New Zealand as storm hits

 A heavy rain watch has been flagged for Northland where a drought was declared on February 11.

-The region has seen periods of heavy rain today, with Opononi on the south shores of Hokianga harbour seeing 15mm of rain in just one hour between 11am and midday.
+The region has seen periods of heavy rain today, with Kerikeri receiving 30mm in the last six hours.
+Opononi on the south shores of Hokianga harbour had 15mm of rain in just one hour between 11am and midday.

 "We know Northland is obviously pretty dry and in need of some rain and hopefully this will bring some relief at least to those empty water tanks up there," said MetService meteorologist Tom Adams.